appgardenstudios/hyaline/www/content/documentation-v1/getting-started.md

 Note that the above configuration is for a simple example, but Hyaline can be configured to extract documentation from multiple systems and sources (e.g. websites, remote git repositories).
 For complete configuration options and details, see the [Configuration Reference](./reference/config.md).

-## Step 3: Extract Current Documentation
+## Step 3: Extract Documentation

-Now let's extract your current documentation into a data set (note that you will need to run this from the root of the documentation source):
+Now let's extract your documentation into a data set (note that you will need to run this from the root of the documentation source):

 ```bash
 $ hyaline extract documentation \